 If you don’t know where to start when picking an online tutor, thinking about what you need and want is a great first step.

 For instance, do you prefer someone much older than you, or closer in age to you?
 Do you tend to connect better with introverts or extroverts?
-Are you looking for someone who has a wide range of expertise, or a tutor who specializes in a few specific areas?
+Are you looking for someone who has a wide range of expertise, or a tutor who specializes in one or a few specific areas?

-Make a Tutor Budget
+Make a tutor budget

 It’s a marathon–not a sprint.
-You can think of picking your online tutor like dating–you don’t want to commit too early, since you want to gather as much information as possible about any potential matches.
+You can think of picking your online tutor like dating–you don’t want to commit too early, since you want to gather as much information as possible about potential matches.
 So instead of getting started with the first tutor that you meet, take your time.